mk-fg/reliable-discord-client-irc-daemon/README.rst

 or ``/t log 2h`` to fetch/dump channel log for/from specific time(stamp/span)
 (iso8601 or a simple relative format).

-Discord-global commands are available in #rdircd.control channel, #rdircd.debug chan can be used to tweak various logging and inspect daemon state and protocols more closely, send "help" there to list available commands.
+Daemon control/config commands are available in #rdircd.control channel,
+#rdircd.debug chan can be used to tweak various logging and inspect daemon state
+and protocols more closely, send "help" there to list available commands.

 Misc Feature Info